DataDog/datadog-api-client-go/api/v1/datadog/docs/SyntheticsApi.md

         )
     }

-    body := *datadog.NewSyntheticsBrowserTest() // SyntheticsBrowserTest | Details of the test to create.
+    body := *datadog.NewSyntheticsBrowserTest("Message_example") // SyntheticsBrowserTest | Details of the test to create.

     configuration := datadog.NewConfiguration()